DLR-RM/BlenderProc/README.md

 BlenderProc4BOP interfaces with the [BOP datasets](https://bop.felk.cvut.cz/datasets/) and lets you generate photo-realistic training data, e.g. for Object Instance Segmentation and Pose Estimation methods.

 Note: This library is usable but is still under active development.
-We are open for new contributors and happy to accept pull requests e.g. defining new modules.
+We are open for new contributors and happy to accept pull requests that improve the code or simply introduce a new module / dataset.

 <!--
 Citation: